aspiringfranklin/aspiringfranklin.github.io/about.md

 permalink: /about/
 ---

-I'm a late 20 something working in London.
+I'm an early 30 something working in London.
 Like all in my generation I face a future of spiralling housing costs, high taxes to pay for an ageing society and a distant retirement date for myself.
 Unlike most of my generation, I spend a lot of time thinking about why these generational imbalances exist and how I can find ways of improving my lot through careful planning and investing.

 I'm lucky enough to work in a job that pays well and to have a hobby (personal finance) that is helping me to achieve my main goal: to become a modern day franklin.